My First Cashbox

 columns, you can check whether these products are activated.

-Technical Rollout (creating the CashBox)β
+Technical Rollout (generate the CashBox)

 The second step is the Technical rollout which will use a template to create a new CashBox and a new Queue.
 It will also link the previously created SCU (from the Business rollout) to the new Queue.